bedag/helm-charts/CONTRIBUTING.md

 ## Review

 When creating a Pull Request is automatically assigned.
 If your Pull Request does not have any activity after certain days, feel free to comment a reminder (it might happen that we forget about it, since we maintain this repository part time).
-Your Pull Request requires approve to mergedable.
+Your Pull Request requires approve to be mergeable.

 # Chart Requirements